Statedbump/P2_DataStructures/README.md

 # Project-2-Data-Structures
-## Kelvin Garcia Muñiz
+## Kelvin Garcia Muñiz | Luis M. Cintrón Zayas
-## 802142644
+## 802142644 | 841141275
 ## CIIC4020 - 030

 ## To Run the Program:
 Before executing any of these commands from the CMD or Terminal make sure you are in the correct directory path.
 If using Eclipse or a similar IDE, these procedures may not be required.
-### To Run Part 1:
+### To Run Main Program:
-From terminal: java -classpath ./bin  p1MainClasses/Part1Main n
+From terminal: java -classpath ./bin main/Main

-     Where:

-       n = 1
-           execute Part 1 P1
-       n = 2
-           execute Part 1 P2
-       n = 3
-           execute Part 1 P3
-       n = 4
-           execute Part 1 P4

-       If no n is given, then the program will execute all 4 strategies
+       This command will execute the Main.java class and output files according to the data gotten from the input files.

+       The execution of the program will be successful if the following conditions are satisfied:

+          1. There is a directory under the name specified by the program ("inputFiles" by default)

+               - In addition, there must be a dataFiles.txt file containing the names of the files to be tested

+          2. There is a directory under the name specified by the program ("outputFiles" by default) containing the output files of the program

-From IDE: Run Part1Main.java from the p1MainClasses package
+From IDE: Run Main.java from the main package
-### To Run Part 2:
+### To Run Files Generator:
 From terminal: java -classpath ./bin  p1MainClasses/Part2Main  n  m  isize  fsize  istep  rep

     Where: